-- 14. This relates to borrowing money, and reflects the risk that maturing borrowing arrangements cannot be refinanced on terms that reflect the provision made for refinancing and that the terms may not be consistent with prevailing market conditions at the time. - 15.
-This is not currently a risk for this Council, as we do not have any refinancing needs.
+14. This relates to borrowing money, and reflects the risk that maturing borrowing arrangements cannot be refinanced on terms that reflect the provision made for refinancing and that the terms may not be consistent with prevailing market conditions at the time.